deepakot/fuedx/Pods/YoutubePlayer-in-WKWebView/README.md

 ## Changes from [youtube-ios-player-helper](https://github.com/youtube/youtube-ios-player-helper)

 - class prefix changed to WKYT from YT. `YTPlayerView` -> `WKYTPlayerView`
-- using WKWebView instead of UIWebView.
+- using WKWebView instead of WKWebView.
 - getting properties asynchronously.

 ```